-Fi’s bipolar stepdad is doing time for child abduction, and it’s all her fault.
+Fi’s stepdad is doing time for child abduction, and it’s all her fault.
 One stupid decision destroyed everything: tore Fi’s family apart, distanced her from friends, and sparked school into a hotbed of gossip.

 Fi’s fragile equilibrium is pushed to breaking point when she is hurtled into a strange other world that can be manipulated by imaginative thoughts.
 Whenever Fi feels cut-loose, she fades into this quirky and creative world where she meets and falls for aloof loner, Marc.